nthomson-pivotal/storm-bosh-release/README.md

-# BOSH release for apache-storm
+# BOSH release for Apache Storm

-This BOSH release and deployment manifest deploy a cluster of apache-storm.
+This BOSH release and deployment manifest deploy a cluster of Apache Storm.

 ## Usage